Research project

 This project studies how Anglo-American literature from the age of the pianola (1896-1929) engages with the posthuman, non/human, or more-than-human: modernist experiments with form and consciousness; futurist interest in (or anxiety for) automation and mechanisation; and the overlap with the genre of science fiction by imagining speculative futures through pianola technology.
 Literary engagements with programmed sound blur the line between human and machine, creativity and reproduction, original and copy.
 This connects to contemporary debates around the impact of creative AI and offers an important – but lost – cultural stepping stone in the history of encoded, mechanised, synthesized music.

-This RA project will focus on the technological, non/human aspects of music creation and performance in contemporary speculative fiction.
-As not much work has been done on especially very recent texts, part of this sub-project's goal is to inventory the different texts available and the uses they make of music creation and performance (including, for example, the use of musical sound as a metaphor and the contrast between music and silence).
+A sub-project of Tracing Players Playing Traces is to inventory the different ways in which literary texts employ music creation and performance (including, for example, the use of musical sound as a metaphor and the contrast between music and silence).

 Listening to Possible Worlds: Music and the Posthuman in Literature and Culture